MCT-master/mct-master.github.io/_posts/2020-04-02-SoundJack.md

 Keywords: MCT, Portal, SoundJack, Corona
 ---

-Current imes ... here is a significantly high demand for good, reliable and open communication applications.
-Our mission was to investigate SoundJack and report back to class.

 [SoundJack](https://www.soundjack.eu/index.php) can be described as an ongoing scientific project, created and maintained by Alexander Cârot.
 On their webpage, SoundJack describes their services as being a browser-based low-latency communications system that provides quality and latency relevant control to the user.
 In out eyes, this is a pretty spot-on description.
 The browser UI-implementation, p2p system configuration, up to 8-channel audio support, video, and general customizability makes SoundJack a powerful and easy software to use.